noe-vhh/PortfolioPilot/README.md

 ## License

-This project is licensed under the [GNU GENERAL PUBLIC LICENSE](LICENSE).
+This project is licensed under the [GNU General Public License](LICENSE).

 ## Contact